-- Choose routes with good visibility where possible.
-Avoid hiking or biking alone. - Stay alert.
-Keep an eye out for bears so you can give them plenty of room. - Look for recent bear signs such as tracks, scat, fresh diggings or tree scratches. - Make noise to let bears know you're in the area, especially in thick brush, berry patches or near running water.
-Loud talking or singing is better than using bells. - Don't approach a bear for a closer look or better photo. - Group together if there are other people present. - Speak calmly but firmly to the bear. - If the bear is staying still, back away slowly, but DON'T RUN.
-Leave the area. - If the bear is focused on you and keeps approaching as you back away, try standing your ground, raising your arms and speaking loudly. - Notify Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or submit a report via the Mobile App). - Notify Yukon Conservation Officer (667-8005 or via the Mobile App).
+- Choose routes with good visibility where possible. - Avoid hiking or biking alone. - Stay alert.
+Keep an eye out for bears so you can give them plenty of room.
+Look for recent bear signs such as tracks, scat, fresh diggings or tree scratches.
+(If you see any of these, be especially cautious). - Make noise to let bears know you're coming, especially in thick brush, berry patches or near running water. - Loud talking or singing is better than using bells. - Don't approach a bear for a closer look or better photo. - Group together if there are other people present. - Speak calmly but firmly to the bear. - If the bear is staying still, back away slowly, but DON'T RUN.
+Leave the area. - If the bear is focused on you and keeps coming as you back away, try standing your ground, raising your arms and speaking loudly. - Notify Safety and Security (334-6042 or via the YC Mobile app) - Notify Yukon Conservation Officer (667-8005 or via the YC Mobile app).

-Finding Suspicious Items:
+Finding Suspicious Parcels: